Two Weeks to Live (TV series)

-Two Weeks to Live is a six-part television miniseries, produced for Sky UK and HBO Max starring Maisie Williams as Kim Noakes, a misfit, who has been raised in almost total isolation living "off-the-grid" in rural Scotland for most of her life by her overprotective survivalist mother, Tina (Sian Clifford).
+Two Weeks to Live is a British television comedy drama miniseries created by Gaby Hull.
+It stars Maisie Williams as a misfit teenager, Kim who has been raised living "off-the-grid" by her overprotective survivalist mother, Tina.
+The series premiered on 2 September 2020 on Sky One.

-Plot summary
+Premise

-Kim goes to a pub for the first time as an adventure and meets two brothers.
-She is naive and goes home with them where a practical joke is played on Kim – a fake video depicting a nuclear apocalypse and that everybody has just two weeks to live.
-Kim, raised to believe the end times were close, sets off to kill the man who murdered her father in front of her when she was a child.
+Kim goes to a pub for the first time as an adventure and meets two brothers, Nicky and Jay.
+She is naive and goes home with them where they play a practical joke on Kim – a fake video depicting a nuclear apocalypse and that everybody has two weeks to live.
+Kim, raised to believe the end times are close, takes the video seriously and sets off to kill the man, Jimmy who murdered her father, Bill when she was a child.
+At Jimmy's home, she injures his henchman, Ian and then struggles with Jimmy, who accidentally falls to his death.
+Jay steals Jimmy's bag of cash, but hides it from Nicky.
+Tina arrives to collect Kim and kills Ian with a crossbow bolt.
+The group cleans away evidence and drive off to dispose of Ian's corpse.
+Corrupt police, Brooks and Thompson arrive to discover Jimmy dead and Ian (and the cash bag) missing.
+They initially blame Ian and confront and kill his innocent wife.